Joint Transmit and Pinching Beamforming Optimization in Pinching Antenna-Assisted Symbiotic Radio Systems: Introduction

-Recently, symbiotic radio (SR) has attracted increasing research interest due to its ability to enable spectrum- and energy-efficient IoT communications \cite{8907447}, offering a promising approach to address the aforementioned challenges.
-In particular, in SR, the passive secondary transmission, also referred to as IoT transmission \cite{9193946}, is achieved by the backscatter device (BD) acting, which operates as an IoT node by embedding its own information into the primary signal to IoT receiver (IR) without generating an RF carrier.
-Moreover, the primary transmission can benefit from the secondary transmission by regarding the backscatter link as a multipath component.
-Hence, they establish a mutually beneficial symbiotic relationship\cite{9749195}.
+Recently, symbiotic radio (SR) has attracted increasing research interest due to its ability to enable spectrum- and energy-efficient IoT communications \cite{8907447}, offering a potential solution to the problems mentioned above.
+In SR, the passive secondary transmission, also referred to as IoT transmission \cite{9193946}, is achieved by the backscatter device (BD) acting, which operates as an IoT node by embedding its own information into the primary signal to IoT receiver (IR) without generating an RF carrier.
+Consequently, joint decoding can be performed at the IR, allowing the backscatter transmission to be decoded together with the primary signal, rather than being treated as interference from the direct link as in AmBC systems.
+Furthermore, the primary transmission can leverage the backscatter transmission by treating the backscatter link as an additional multipath component.
+Hence, they establish a mutually beneficial symbiotic relationship\cite{10045696}.
 Driven by these advantages, substantial research efforts have been devoted to SR\cite{8907447,9652042,8638762}.
 Based on the relationship between the symbol durations of the primary transmitter (PT) and the BD, SR can be categorized into commensal SR (CSR) and parasitic SR (PSR).
 In PSR, the BD and PT share the same symbol duration, whereas in CSR, the BD's symbol duration is significantly longer than that of the PT \cite{8907447,9652042}.
 To enhance spectral efficiency, transmit power minimization has been investigated for full-duplex SR systems \cite{8638762}.
-Although BD can provide an additional reflection path, when the line-of-sight (LoS) path experiences severe fading or blockage, the assistance from the reflection path alone is very weak.
-Improving wireless environments has become a key research focus, aiming to create favorable channel conditions to enhance communication performance\cite{10858129}.
+Although BD can provide an additional reflection path, the assistance from the reflection path alone is very weak, when the line-of-sight (LoS) path experiences severe fading or blockage.
+Improving wireless environments has become a key research focus, aiming to create favorable channel conditions to enhance communication performance\cite{10923651}.